Tuesday, October 1, 2013

 Our Saving Grace, A healing message, with love to the animals, from a little hound and a beautiful Daphne

-With all this warm
+With all this warm and welcome sunshine

-here comes a day
+here comes a day to move along,

-this very day
+this very day has brightened us

-and there is a sense
+and there is a sense of synergy

 as you admire me